-See links below to upcoming webinars and to webinar recordings you can view anytime.
+See links below to upcoming webinars and to on-demand webinars you can view anytime.

 This webinar covered the pedagogical and technological considerations for hosting a live remote session with your students.
 The content was similar to what is covered on our Teaching Live Remote Sessions page.

 ♦ Creating Interaction in Live Remote Sessions (recorded 4/17/20)